Somaliland has been on a charm offensive for three decades trying to persuade the rest of the world to recognize its statehood.

 …the people of Somaliland have the right to self-determination; by virtue of that right to freely determine their political status and freely pursue their economic, social and cultural development.

 Somaliland has a population of 3.5 million people.
-It’s also worth noting that Somaliland was once an independent state, having earned independence from British rule in 1960 and recognized by 35 countries, including the USA.
+It’s also worth noting that Somaliland was once an independent state, having earned independence from British rule in 1960 and being recognized by 35 countries, including the USA.
 Five days after independence, Somaliland elected to unite with the Southern Trust Territory of Somaliland, which had just earned independence from Italy, to form the Federal Republic of Somalia.
 Following the merger, concerns that Somaliland was being marginalized surfaced, prompting Somaliland to seek its independence from Somalia in 1991.

 The international community is reluctant to recognize Somaliland’s independence from Somalia in this context.
 But of importance here is the realization that Somaliland has a definite territory that was bequeathed to it in 1960 during its independence from Britain.